 Scenario 5: You’re a subcontractor with a sub-subcontractor

 Let’s say you’re a subcontractor who hired a sub-subcontractor or a material supplier to do work for you.
-You want to avoid the possibility of double payment so you want reassurance from your sub-subcontractor or material supplier that they will waive their lien rights once you have giving them their payment.
+You want to avoid the possibility of double payment so you want reassurance from your sub-subcontractor or material supplier that they will waive their lien rights once you have given them their payment.

 In this case, you can draft a conditional lien waiver and have them sign it before you issue the payment cheque.